Some remarks on Folkman graphs for triangles: Proof of Theorem

 \begin{theorem}[Alon~\cite{A94, A96}] For every $k \not\equiv 0$ (mod $3$), there exists a triangle-free graph $G_k$ on $2^{3k}$ vertices with

 and

 \end{theorem}

-The smallest $k \not\equiv 0$ (mod 3) for which $\text{maxcut}(G_k) < \frac{2}{3}e(G_k)$ is $k=7$, and thus we may take for $F$
+The smallest $k \not\equiv 0$ (mod 3) for which $\maxcut(G_k) < \frac{2}{3}e(G_k)$ is $k=7$, and thus we may take for $F$

-and so with this choice of $F$, the smallest $q$ satisfying Theorem~\ref{thm: main-2} will be roughly $2^{70}$, and thus the graph $H_q^*$ gives an upper bound of roughly $f(2,3,4) \leq 2^{280}$ (as $|V(H_q^*)| = q^4-q^3+q^2$).
-This is substantially larger than even the Folkman graphs constructed by Frankl and R\"odl~\cite{FR86} and by Spencer~\cite{S88}, but nevertheless, I am optimistic that inputting a smaller valid $F$ (if one exists) could greatly reduce the size of $q$ that we need to take.
+With this choice of $F$, the smallest $q$ satisfying Theorem~\ref{thm: main-2} will be roughly $2^{70}$, and so the graph $H_q^*$ gives an upper bound of roughly $f(2,3,4) \leq 2^{280}$ (as $|V(H_q^*)| = q^4-q^3+q^2$).
+This is, however, substantially larger than even the Folkman graphs constructed by Frankl and R\"odl~\cite{FR86} and by Spencer~\cite{S88}.